florentpoujol/Daneel/docs/files/tutorials.md

 - How to allow players to enter their name (GUI.Input)

 <a name="animate"></a>

 ## How to animate game objects

-To animate game objects, [you need the Tween module](/docs/tween), so you just need to add the Tween script in your project.

 By animations, we mean something like rotating, sliding, fading whole game objects or hierarchy of game objects.
 Something that is not possible (or suitable) to do with model animations.